 Eric Robertson, PT, DPT, OCS, FAAOMPT

-PT Think Tank's founder, Eric is the Director of the Kaiser Permanente Hayward Fellowship in Advanced Manual Therapy in Northern California and Clinical Assistant Professor at the Regis University in Denver, CO, where he teaching musculoskeletal physical therapy management, differential diagnosis, and pharmacology.
+PT Think Tank’s founder, Eric is the Director of the Kaiser Permanente Hayward Fellowship in Advanced Manual Therapy in Northern California and Clinical Assistant Professor at the University of Texas at El Paso, where he teaching musculoskeletal physical therapy management.
 He received his physical therapy education from Quinnipiac University and Boston University.
 He is board certified in orthopaedic physical therapy and is a Fellow of the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT).
 Dr. Robertson is a frequent national speaker on leveraging internet technology in health care and evidence-based practice.
 Eric is also faculty for Evidence in Motion, LLC and an editor for the EIM Musculoskeletal Learning Academy.

 Eric has authored several web-based continuing education courses for professional associations and several post-professional educational programs.
 At Regis University, Dr. Robertson researches the link between low back and hip pain as well as the use of instructional technology with physical therapist education.
 Dr. Robertson has a passion for the use of technology in healthcare and is a frequent national presenter as well as the founder of PTCoop.org, a curated, open-access collection of physical therapy learning resources.
 He specializes in information management and the use of social media in healthcare.

 On the personal side, Dr. Robertson enjoys bonsai trees, hanging with his two weimeraners, fast mountain bike decents, the outdoors, and has a penchant for being interested in way too many things at once!